vgmtrans/vgmtrans/README.md

 [![Preview builds](https://img.shields.io/badge/Download-Preview-f97316?style=for-the-badge)](https://github.com/vgmtrans/vgmtrans-preview/releases/tag/unstable)
 [![Releases](https://img.shields.io/badge/Download-Stable%20Releases-238636?style=for-the-badge)](https://github.com/vgmtrans/vgmtrans/releases)

+> [!IMPORTANT]
+> **Notice regarding vgmtrans.com**
+>
+> **vgmtrans.com is not an official VGMTrans website and is not authorized to represent or speak on behalf of the VGMTrans project.** The VGMTrans project does not operate or endorse vgmtrans.com, and does not provide or verify downloads distributed through it.
+>
+> For official VGMTrans downloads, use the links in the [Download](#download) section below.

 VGMTrans is a cross-platform desktop app for **detecting, inspecting, and converting sequenced video game music** into standard formats like **MIDI**, **SoundFont2 (SF2)**, and **DLS**.